 Is espresso less acidic than coffee?

-Yes.
-What people generally tend to misinterpret as acidic in espresso beans is the presence of more bitter compounds from the roast level.
+What people generally tend to misinterpret as acidic in espresso beans is the presence of more bitter and astringent compounds (which is different than acidic) from the roast level.
 A good espresso should not be burnt and bitter.

 Acidity vs. Bitterness